Irwin Cotler: Liberal Party

-In 2013, Cotler was chosen to represent the Liberal Party of Canada at the Funeral of Nelson Mandela in deference to the work he did for and with Nelson Mandela in fighting Apartheid.
+In 2013, Cotler was chosen to represent the Liberal Party of Canada at the funeral of Nelson Mandela in deference to the work he did for and with Mandela in fighting Apartheid.
 Party Leader Justin Trudeau gave up his seat for him.

-On February 5, 2014, Cotler announced he was not running in the 42nd Canadian federal election.
+On 5 February 2014, Cotler announced he was not running in the 42nd Canadian federal election.
 He said he would remain "active in public life, lecturing and writing on the issues of the day, advancing the causes of human rights and international justice, and advocating on behalf of political prisoners."

+Post-political career

 Cotler was one of thirteen Canadians banned from traveling to Russia under retaliatory sanctions imposed by Russian President Vladimir Putin in March 2014.
 He replied through his official Twitter feed, "I see my travel ban from Russia as a badge of honour, not a mark of exclusion."

-Cotler is an advisory board member of United Against Nuclear Iran and the Counter Extremism Project.

-Anti-discrimination work

-As Minister of Justice, Cotler tabled Canada's first-ever National Justice Initiative Against Racism, in parallel with the government's National Action Plan Against Racism.
-Cotler has worked with a group of international jurists to indict Iranian President Ahmadinejad for incitement to genocide under the UN Charter and the Genocide Convention.
-Cotler chaired a commission called the "Responsibility to Prevent Coalition", which released a petition in 2009 entitled "The Danger of a Genocidal and Nuclear Iran: A Responsibility to Prevent Petition".
-The petition has been signed by Elie Wiesel, Former UN High Commissioner for Human Rights Louise Arbour, and the former Swedish Deputy Prime Minister Per Ahlmark, and historian Yehuda Bauer.

-He separated six categories of anti-Semitism and found thirteen indices of discrimination against Jews that characterizes the "new anti-Jewishness".

-Cotler is a member of MEMRI's Board of Advisors.

-Cotler is an Honorary Member of the International Raoul Wallenberg Foundation.
+In November 2024, the Royal Canadian Mounted Police told Cotler that it had stopped an assassination attempt on him by the Iranian government the previous month.
+Cotler, a fierce critic of the Iranian government, confirmed that he had been under police protection for more than a year.

+In 2025, Cotler endorsed the Bloc Québécois's Alexis Brunelle-Duceppe.

+Activism

+Human rights

-Cotler serves as a member of the Advisory Board of the Genesis Prize Foundation.
-Cotler has spoken at the Geneva Summit for Human Rights and Democracy on several occasions.
+Cotler is on the Board of Advancing Human Rights.
+Cotler spoke at the Geneva Summit for Human Rights and Democracy on several occasions.